What To See & Do

 Search results for Chandler Mountain & Locust Fork

 Possibly oldest double dog trot log house in state (1820).
 Excellent example of pioneer architecture.
 Annual fall festival second Saturday in October.

 One-story antebellum Greek Revival home, many original furnishings, rare documents.
 Museum sponsored by Sons of Confederate Veterans, United Daughters of the Confederacy.

 Located in historic district, building contains artifacts and memorabilia relating to history of people of St. Clair and surrounding counties.

 City park with seven restored buildings with historical displays and includes an 1820s log cabin with period furnishings.
 Special events are held throughout the year, including "Cowboy and Outlaw History Day" on the second Saturday in November.

 Bring your picnic basket or grill and enjoy this one-of-a-kind, familyowned water park featuring more than 20 gazebos and pavilion areas, 10 water slides, Southeast's largest pool and huge water playground.

 Located on Locust Fork River.
 Driving range and 250-seat clubhouse and dining facility.

 Dedicated to memory of Blount Countians who served in wars.
 Artifacts relating to local history.
 Blount Co. and surrounding areas genealogical research material including family files and books available.

 Fabulous Champion Bemuda greens in a lush valley setting with numerous water hazards.
 Fun, pleasant staff, comfortable atmosphere.

 Built 1935.
 One of highest covered bridges in U.S., standing 70 ft. above water.

-#1 Public access course.
 18-hole Jerry Pate designed golf course.
 Includes natural beauty of limestone, bluffs & streams.
-8 bed cottage available.
+An eight bed cottage is available to stay and play.

 Day-use park.
 Swimming, picnicking, fishing, nature trail, boat ramp.
 Historic site.